KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 7. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
 8. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
 Please add one.
 9. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+10. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-10. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+11. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-11. Recommendation: Replace eslintrc by new flat config.
+12. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-Airly by mstarzec386](https://github.com/mstarzec386/MMM-Airly)